Print & Share This Recipe!

 3

-In a large Dutch oven or heavy-bottomed pot, cook the bacon over medium heat until it turns crispy and golden brown.
-Use a slotted spoon to remove the bacon, setting it aside while leaving the rendered fat in the pot for added flavor.
-Next, add the chicken pieces skin-side down in a single layer, being careful not to overcrowd the pot.
-Sear the chicken until deeply browned on both sides, about 4–5 minutes per side.
-Once browned, remove the chicken and set it aside with the bacon.
-This step helps build layers of flavor for the rich sauce to come.
+In a large Dutch oven or heavy-bottomed pot, cook the bacon over medium heat until crispy and golden brown.
+Remove with a slotted spoon and set aside, leaving the bacon fat in the pot.
+Add the chicken pieces skin-side down in a single layer—don't overcrowd the pot.
+Sear until deeply browned on both sides, about 4-5 minutes per side.
+Remove and set aside with the bacon.
+This browning builds all those rich, deep flavors you want in the sauce.

 4

-Add the chopped onion and diced carrots to the pot, stirring occasionally as they sauté in the flavorful drippings.
-Cook until softened and slightly caramelized, about 5 minutes.
-Next, stir in the tomatoes, minced garlic, and sliced mushrooms, allowing them to cook until the mushrooms are golden brown and tender.
-Sprinkle the flour evenly over the vegetables, stirring well to coat everything.
-Pour in the brandy, using a wooden spoon to deglaze the pot, scraping up any browned bits from the bottom.
-Let it simmer for 1–2 minutes until the alcohol cooks off, leaving behind its rich depth of flavor.
+Add the chopped onion and diced carrots to the pot.
+Sauté in the bacon drippings until softened and slightly caramelized, about 5 minutes.
+Stir in the tomatoes, minced garlic, and sliced mushrooms.
+Cook until the mushrooms are golden brown and tender.
+Sprinkle the flour over everything and stir well to coat.
+Pour in the brandy and use a wooden spoon to scrape up all those browned bits from the bottom of the pot.
+Let it simmer for 1-2 minutes until the alcohol cooks off.

 5

-Pour in the reserved red wine and add the bouquet garni, allowing the rich flavors to infuse into the dish.
-Return the crispy bacon and browned chicken to the pot, nestling the pieces into the sauce.
-Gently stir to combine, ensuring the chicken is well coated in the flavorful mixture.
-Bring the pot to a gentle boil, then reduce the heat to low and let it simmer uncovered for about 30 minutes, or until the chicken is tender and infused with the deep, rich flavors of the sauce.
-Stir occasionally to ensure even cooking and to let the sauce thicken naturally as it reduces.
+Pour in the reserved red wine and add back the bouquet garni.
+Return the bacon and chicken to the pot, nestling everything into the sauce.
+Gently stir to combine.
+Bring to a gentle boil, then reduce heat to low.
+Let it simmer uncovered for about 30 minutes, stirring occasionally, until the chicken is tender and the sauce has thickened.
+The sauce will reduce naturally as it cooks.
+My Tip: The chicken is done when it's fall-off-the-bone tender and the sauce coats the back of a spoon.

 6

-In a skillet, melt the butter and mix it with olive oil over medium heat, creating a rich base for sautéing.
-Add the pearl onions and sprinkle with sugar, helping them caramelize beautifully.
-Pour in a splash of water, then cover and let them cook for about 5 minutes, allowing them to soften.
-Next, add the halved mushrooms, stirring occasionally.
-Continue cooking until both the mushrooms and onions are golden brown and slightly caramelized, about 5–7 minutes.
+In a separate skillet, melt the butter with olive oil over medium heat.
+Add the pearl onions and sprinkle with sugar.
+Pour in a splash of water, cover, and cook for about 5 minutes until softened.
+Add the halved mushrooms and cook uncovered, stirring occasionally, until both the onions and mushrooms are golden brown and caramelized, about 5-7 minutes.

 7

-Add the caramelized onions and golden mushrooms to the pot, stirring gently to incorporate them into the rich, flavorful sauce.
-Let everything simmer for a few more minutes, allowing the flavors to meld together beautifully.
-Once ready, remove the bouquet garni and serve your Coq au Vin warm, spooning the luscious sauce over each piece of chicken. l.
-Your Traditional Coq au Vin is now ready to enjoy—bon appétit!
+Add the caramelized onions and mushrooms to the pot, stirring gently to combine.
+Let everything simmer together for a few more minutes so the flavors can meld.
+Remove the bouquet garni and discard it.
+Serve the Coq au Vin warm, spooning plenty of that rich sauce over each piece of chicken.
+This is delicious with crusty bread, mashed potatoes, or buttered egg noodles to soak up every bit of sauce.

 Rana’s Notes!